florentpoujol/stricter-laravel/readme.md

 // do
 $container->make(\Illuminate\Routing\UrlGenerator::class);
 // or with the interface
-$container->make(\Illuminate\Contracts\Routing\UrlGenerator::class); // typically return an instance or \Illuminate\Routing\UrlGenerator::class (or any other custom service that has been binded to the interface)
+$container->make(\Illuminate\Contracts\Routing\UrlGenerator::class); // typically return an instance of \Illuminate\Routing\UrlGenerator::class (or any other custom service that has been bound to the interface)
 ```

 ## Do not use helper functions or facades

-Laravel define several helper functions, accessible on the global namespace, that are shortcuts for instantiating specific classes (like `now()` that instantiate a `Carbon` object) or for using specific services (like `action` that calls the action method on the `UrlGenerator` service).
+Laravel define several helper functions, accessible on the global namespace, that are shortcuts for instantiating specific classes (like `now()` that instantiate a `Carbon` object) or for using specific services (like `action()` that calls the action method on the `UrlGenerator` service).

-I think most of them provides very little values and actually hide what is going on behind one level of abstraction.
+I think most of them provides very little values and actually hide what is going on behind one level of abstraction (or more).

-They also mixes procedural-looking code inside code that is by nature heavily object oriented, which I find weird.
+They also mixes procedural-looking code inside code that is by nature heavily object-oriented, which I find weird.

-Facades are a static-looking proxy for services, they are an actually class, almost empty that just proxy any static method call to an underlying service.
+Facades are a static-looking proxy for services, they are an actual class, almost empty that just proxy any static method calls to an underlying service.

 ### Exceptions

 They are useful in places where autocompletion or importing full namespace is not easy like in Tinker.

-Debugging functions like `dd()` and `dump()` are also fine.
+Debugging functions like `dd()` and `dump()` are also fine since they are temporary and not "production code".

 ### Alternatives